hyperknot/openfreemap/website/blocks/main.md

 Currently, it is behind Cloudflare, but it has been designed so that this can be changed at any time.

-Moreover, a lot of work is going into customizing the [styles](https://github.com/hyperknot/openfreemap-styles).
+Moreover, a lot of effort is being put into standardizing the [styles](https://github.com/hyperknot/openfreemap-styles).

 ## What about PMTiles?